 Hedges, bushes and shrubs cannot be covered, although individual trees and groups of trees within a hedge may be preserved.

 There are special provisions to protect trees within Conservation Areas.
-Where this is the case you must give 6 weeks notice of your intention to carry out any tree works by completing an application form.
+Where this is the case you must give 6 weeks notice of your intent to carry out tree works by completing an application form.

 Details of TPOs are available for inspection.
 A search of the local land charges register can be made before you purchase a property.
 This should reveal whether there is a TPO relating to the land.
 Contact our Tree Officer to find out whether a tree is the subject of a TPO.